Obesity & Weight Loss Surgery: A Comprehensive Guide to Shedding Excess Pounds and Gaining Life Back

 Eligibility Criteria

-• Or BMI is 35+ (2.5-5.0 lesser for Indian population) with health issues like diabetes or sleep apnea
+• BMI ≥ 35 (2.5–5.0 lesser for Indian population) with health issues like diabetes or sleep apnea

-• You’ve tried and failed at conventional weight loss methods
+• You’ve tried and failed traditional weight-loss methods

 Warning Signs

-Uncontrolled weight gain, daily fatigue, labored breathing, or obesity-related diseases are red flags.
+Uncontrolled weight gain, fatigue, labored breathing, or obesity-related diseases are red flags.

 Psychological Evaluation

-Surgery isn’t just physical — you need to be emotionally ready too.
-A mental health evaluation ensures you're prepared for the lifestyle shift.
+A mental health check ensures you’re emotionally prepared for the lifestyle shift post-surgery.

 Types of Weight Loss Surgeries